 According to research published in Pediatrics Clinic of North America, excessive frequency of exaggerated jaundice in a hospital or community population of breast-fed infants may be a warning that breast-feeding policies and support are not ideal for the establishment of good breast-feeding practices.
 Mothers who are breast-feeding need support from hospital staff or lactation consultants, especially in the first few days of an infant’s life.
 This ensures that the infant is eating enough and able to excrete bilirubin properly.
 (18)

 In order to avoid the development of jaundice, adults should minimize their alcohol consumption, maintain a healthy weight, engage in physical exercise, manage their cholesterol and avoid hepatitis infections.
 Research shows that alcohol, for example, has been shown to affect bile acid uptake and secretion, resulting in the reduction of bile flow.
-Chronic alcohol use may result in fatty liver, hepatitis and cirrhosis, all varying levels of jaundice.
+Chronic alcohol use may damage the biliary system and result in result in fatty liver, hepatitis and cirrhosis, all varying levels of jaundice.
 (19)

 Many drugs have been shown to play a role in the development of this condition as well.
 Certain drugs should be avoided because they’re classically identified with drug-induced liver disease.
 These include acetaminophen, penicillins, oral contraceptives, chlorpromazine (Thorazine), and estrogenic or anabolic steroids.